RationAI/WSI-Service/README.md

 It is not recommened to run the python package outside the specified docker image due to issues with library dependencies on different platforms.

-## Update OpenSlide version
+## OpenSlide version

+A [fork](https://github.com/openslide/openslide/pull/605) of original openslide library is currently used to support ZEISS `.czi` images with JPEG XR compression.
+Once this feature is merged to
+[openslide](https://github.com/openslide/openslide) the source of openslide library will be updated.

-The WSI-Service uses a customized version of OpenSlide to support the VSF-format.
+The WSI-Service originaly used a customized version of [OpenSlide](https://github.com/EMPAIA/openslide) to support the VSF-format...

 If you want to update the version of OpenSlide some steps are needed:

-1. Update OpenSlide: the source code can be found here: [https://github.com/EMPAIA/openslide](https://github.com/EMPAIA/openslide)
+1. Update OpenSlide: the source code can be found here: [https://github.com/openslide/openslide](https://github.com/openslide/openslide)
 2. Build the updated OpenSlide version.
-See here for more information: [https://gitlab.com/empaia/integration/ci-openslide](https://gitlab.com/empaia/integration/ci-openslide)
-3. Update the value of `OPENSLIDE_VERSION` in the `Dockerfile`.
-Use the same value (commit hash in GitHub) as in step **2.**

 ## Development